 How Does Clienteling Work?

-For example: Let’s say a customer walks into a retail store she has visited before.
+For example: Let’s say a female customer walks into a retail store she has visited before.
 This store doesn’t practice clienteling.
 She’s greeted by associates (who don’t recognize her from her past purchase history), browses your offerings, buys a dress, and leaves your store.

 That sounds like a flawless shopping experience, right?